ILLIXR/ILLIXR/docs/docs/contributing/pull_request.md

 8. Once you have your PR number, create a PR documentation file.
 See [here][13] for instructions.

-9. As you make progress on your PR, keep your branch up-to-date with the `master` branch which may have been updated *after* starting your PR.
-Your PR **MUST** be updated to reflect changes to `master` in order to be merged.
+9. As you make progress on your PR, keep your branch up-to-date with the `main` branch which may have been updated *after* starting your PR.
+Your PR **MUST** be updated to reflect changes to `main` in order to be merged.
 Use the following procedure for updating your branch and when you are ready to commit your changes:

     ``` bash
     ## While on your PR branch <issue-branch> hosted at <your-remote> repository:
     git commit # or git stash                                  ## Line A
-    git checkout master
+    git checkout main

-    git pull <illixr-remote> master --rebase && git fetch <illixr-remote>   ## Line B
+    git pull <illixr-remote> main --rebase && git fetch <illixr-remote>   ## Line B

     git checkout <issue-branch>
-    git rebase master                                          ## Line C
+    git rebase main                                          ## Line C

     ## If you stashed your changes on 'Line A':
     git stash apply <stash-number> && git commit